Fatima4285/SubwayScreen/README.md

 # SubwayScreen

-# Please read the following informatiom before compiling
+# Please read the following information before compiling

 How To Setup The Database:
 1. Download the advertisement.sql file provided in the src directory of the application